rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

 = 3.7.6 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Added new filters, Updated Swedish and Italian translations.
+FontAwesome updated(v4.2.0), Added new filters, Updated Swedish and Italian translations.

 == Sponsors ==